Cooking with a Plan

 ~Absolutely delicious~

-Makes about 4 (8 oz) half pints
+~Another wonderful dessert item to have on hand~ Makes about 7 (8 oz) half pints

 You will need: